Malaak-farag-ghebrial/chicken-farm-control/README.md

 #### Two Files
-There is two files of the same code, each were Writen in different way The clean was writen with semi SOLID principles ( servo class, Water Pump class, Humidity class ) The Unclean was writen with spagheti code for no reason ( I don't kno why )
+There is two files of the same code, each were Writen in different way.
+##### The clean was writen with semi SOLID principles ( servo class, Water Pump class, Humidity class ).
+##### The Unclean was writen with spagheti code for no reason ( I don't kno why ).

 ## You can add your Thoughts and Additions for more Development.